SwathiPottigari/OlafUI/README.md

 ## Customer Experience

-Once the customer has created an account or logged in, they are shown a Google map with carrot placeholders indicating all the locations of chef's in their area.
-The customer can click on any of these locations and all of the items listed under that chef will appear on the customer's dashboard.
-The customer can then add items to their cart and navigate to their shopping cart where they can confirm their final order.
-Once an order is placed, the customer will recieve a SMS message (via Twilio) providing them with the total cost and an address to pick up their purchased items.
+As an Olaf User, you will enjoy a wide variety of home cooked cuisines.
+Olaf Chefs are marked on the map (Google Maps/Google Geocoding) by a carrot icon.
+Once a carrot is clicked, you will be able to view the items a chef has available for sale, add them to your shopping cart, and confirm your final order.
+A notification will be sent to you via SMS (Twilio), providing a total cost and pickup address, once you have successfully placed an order.

 Here is an example of the customer shopping experience.